LorenzoCoronati/local-docker/README.md

     $ cd my-project
     $ ./ld init [TEMPLATE-NAME]

-Init will ask you new Git repository address and flattens the local-docker commit history to single init commit.
+Init will ask you for your new Git repository address and flatten the local-docker commit history to single init commit.

 It will ask you details about your project and set your local development up